 When talking about non-proliferation agreements, it is also worth mentioning the Hague Code of Conduct against Ballistic Missile Proliferation (HCoC).
 The HCoC was a basis for developing confidence-building measures concerning missile proliferation, such as the commitment by HCoC State Parties to make annual declarations and pre-launch notifications.
+Poland was engaged in intensive outreach activity when it chaired the HCoC in 2017-2018.

 It is also worth mentioning the Proliferation Security Initiative (PSI), which was launched on 31 May 2003 at the Krakow's Wawel Castle by US President George W. Bush.
 The PSI aims to prevent trafficking of weapons of mass destruction (WMD) and related materials.
 In order to achieve this goal, a broad international cooperation is needed; not only at the political level but also between security services of PSI's endorsing states (for instance, special services, customs, border authorities, etc.).
-Initially, 11 countries joined the PSI (Australia, France, Germany, Italy, Japan, the Netherlands, Portugal, Spain, the United Kingdom, the United

-States and Poland).
+Initially, 11 countries joined the PSI (Australia, France, Germany, Italy, Japan, the Netherlands, Portugal, Spain, the United Kingdom, the United States and Poland).
 Over time, this group expanded to comprise 105 countries across the globe supporting the PSI.
-Poland also established an Interministerial Team for the prevention of trafficking of weapons of mass destruction and the implementation of the Proliferation Security Initiative.
+In 2016, the Council of Ministers adopted National Interdiction Mechanism of dual-use goods in line with the PSI principles.